fellowswift/SwiftChallenges/README.md

 ### Contributing

 Do you have a nice problem that you would like to propose for the challenge?
 Do you have any doubt about the process?
-Anything else you would like to share with us... ?
+Anything else you would like to share with us?

 Please contact us, we are really looking forward your comments.